When can you self-edit and when do you need an editor?

 When should you ask a professional editor to edit your document?

-This article is based on my own experience, over the past 20 years, editing and proofreading reports, policy documents, and my own and others' publications; self-publishing mainly non-fiction hardcopy publications; and publishing my website and articles online.
+This article is based on my own experience over the last 20-something years, editing and proofreading reports, policy documents, and my own and others’ publications; self-publishing hardcopy publications; and publishing my website and articles online.
 Keep posted for future articles about editors and editing, proofreaders and proofreading.